Best Places to Visit in October

 • Access to event venues.

 These eclectic resort towns are full of cultural events year-round.
-Live music in local pubs and various art exhibits, shows, educational events, and sporting activities are ongoing.
+Live music is available in local pubs, and various art exhibits, shows, educational events, and sporting activities are ongoing.
 The culture of health and wellness is vibrant in Colorado’s resort communities, and a visit in October is a perfect time to join in.

 fall festival pumpkin truck

 Finding the Best places to visit in October also depends on your interests.
-Colorado has many fall festivals and events happening.
-Below are some standout events not to miss.
+Colorado has numerous fall festivals and events taking place.
+Check out this list of 11 Fall Festivals not to miss this season.

 October Travel Destinations, Scenic Routes - Early Fall

 Early fall, or the last week of September through the first ten days of October, is a perfect time to road trip through northern Colorado.
-The foliage will be in full bloom or near peaking.
+The foliage will be in full bloom or nearing its peak.
 The weather has cooled off, and the attractions along this route will be remote.
 Traveling from East to West, below are some of the best places to visit in the early fall season.

 • Head west up Poudre Canyon out of Fort Collins.
 This is a spectacular canyon drive along the Cache la Poudre River.
 There are no services, and cell phone service is spotty, so it's best to be prepared.
 There are outfitters and campgrounds along the way.